fwinkelbauer/Bumpy/README.md

 ### Tags

-Bumpy will print the line number for each version found in a file by default:
+Bumpy will per default print the line number for each version found in a file:

 ```
 MyProject.nuspec (6): 1.0.0